ray-project/ray/doc/source/data/loading-data.rst

 ====================
 Loading Data
 ====================
 :class:`Datasets <ray.data.Dataset>` can be created from:

 * generated synthetic data,
 * local and distributed in-memory data, and
-* local and external storage systems (local disk, cloud storage, HDFS, etc.).
+* local and external storage systems (local disk, cloud storage, HDFS, etc.)..

+For an exhaustive list of supported sources, read the :ref:`Input/Output API reference <input-output>`.

 .. _dataset_generate_data: